hitersyw/surgical_robots/README.md

-# surgical_robots
+# Surgical Robots

-Here are the steps I did, just to be clear:
+This involves three steps:

+- Getting the data somehow
+- Pre-processing it for a CNN
+- Running a CNN

+I'll explain each in turn.

+## Getting the Data

+- I took two pieces of surgical gauze and saved lots of images manually.
+I altered the images gradually, so as to get more variation in the images.
+  Alterations include more deformations, rotations, pushing/pulling the gauze to make it flatter or slightly bumpy, slight stretches, and changing the light orientation.

-- Directories `camera_left` and `camera_right` contain the raw images from the da vinci's two cameras.
+- I put all these in the directories `camera_left` and `camera_right`.
+These contain the raw images from the da vinci's two cameras.
 There are 67 for each arm, hence 134 total.
+(The distinction between left/right shouldn't matter but I'll keep track of them anyway in case the lighting difference causes too much confusion, but I think it will be beneficial to have it.)

 - Then on my local computer, I just took a bunch of screenshots (CMD-SHIFT-4) to get a huge list of images.
 I took screenshots of all the **deformed** stuff, basically bounding boxes.
-I then put those in `im_left_deformed` or `im_right_deformed`, depending on whether they came from the left or right.
-I repeated the process for the **non-deformed** stuff, where I took care to try and pick a diversity of non-deformed stuff, but to also ensure minimal to no overlap with a deformed image.
-(The distinction between left/right shouldn't matter but I'll keep track of them anyway in case the lighting difference causes too much confusion, but I think it will be beneficial to have it.)
-  Those "normal" images are stored in `im_left_normal` and `im_right_normal`.
+I then put those in `im_left_deformed` or `im_right_deformed`.
+I repeated this for the **non-deformed** stuff, where I took care to try and pick a diversity of non-deformed stuff, but to also ensure minimal to no overlap with a deformed image.
+These "normal" images are stored in `im_left_normal` and `im_right_normal`.

-  Note I: I tried to be consistent and also to avoid noise, i.e. the border of the gauze.
+  - Note I: I tried to be consistent in the way I was taking screenshots, by taking similar sizes, avoiding the border of the gauze, not making them too large or wide since we have to resize them later, etc.

-  Note II: Be sure to bound stuff from top to bottom so I don't forget any.

-  Note III: If there are images I made which are particularly small, I should eliminate them.
-On the other hand, even the smallest ones are larger than 28x28, I think.
-How small do we want them?
-32x32?

-  Note IV: Or really wide.
-I tried not to make really small or really wide ones ... but it's tricky, how do we usually do this with variable patch sizes?
-That sounds like a job for attention models but I'm not sure if we need anything sophisticated like that.
-Yeah, I think if there's something really wide, I should just split it in two and make two separate images.
-Hey, it makes our dataset larger!
-EDIT: Programmatically check the images for sizes.
-That's easier and faster.

-  Note V: I will rename these frames automatically using Python later.

-- TODO preprocessing to clear out junk stuff?
-Pressing space in preview means arrow keys can be used to scroll quickly to check for junk cases.

-- Then it's data augmentation.
-TODO

-- Then train a CNN using keras and Tensorflow.
-TODO
+  - Note II: Use space bars in Mac preview.
+It makes sorting faster. =)

+## Pre-Processing

+Next, run `python process_data.py`.
+This will do the following main steps:

+- Check all images for size and height/width sanity checks.

+- Resize images to be the same size, then shuffle into train/test

+- Performs data augmentaiton after the train/valid/test split.

+- Then saves them into numpy arrays for later use.

+## Running CNNs

+Now this will use the training data from the last step to run a CNN classifier.
+Simply run `python run_network.py`.
+It contains built-in plotting code.